 1. United States Department of Agriculture

-Despite the USDA not providing grants to farmers, women, and minority farmers may qualify for funding through a program called Socially Disadvantaged Applicant (SDA).
+Despite the USDA not provide farming grants to women, and minority farmers may qualify for funding through a program called Socially Disadvantaged Applicant (SDA).
 Applicants who apply for SDA funding must provide details regarding their ethnicity, race, and gender.

 A Direct Farm Ownership Down Payment Loan may also be available to women farmers who require assistance when purchasing a farm.
 A USDA loan will finance 45% of the farm-purchase price, while women farmers will only have to pay 5% of the purchase price.
 A maximum loan amount of $300,000 is available to farmers who receive this loan.